ssb22/CedPane/README.md

 UltraCane is a trademark owned by Sound Foresight Ltd.
 Unilever is a trademark either owned or used under license by Unilever PLC/Unilever NV and affiliates.
 Velcro is a registered trademark of Velcro Industries B.V.
+VoiceOver is a trademark of the Apple Computer Corporation.
 Walmart is a trademark and brand of Walmart Apollo, LLC.
 WeChat is a trademark of Tencent Holdings Limited.
 Weibo is a trademark of Sina.Com Technology (China) Co.
 Ltd.